 Ed Lake is a current board member, having been a board member three years and had prior experience being on another swimming pool board for twelve years.
 He is responsible for many things including being on the swimming pool committee, on the park improvement committee, the liaison to Tularcitos Elementary School, the PTO, the Carmel Valley Park, the CV Chamber of Commerce, and the Kiwanis.
 Outside of CVCYC, Ed is on other boards and committees and on Pacific Grove's police citizen committee.
 He is a retired electrical engineer and HR recruiting professional having worked in Silicon Valley high-tech over 40 years.

-Kristen Rianda is a current board member with CVCYC.
-She is the Pool Committee co-chair, as well as a member of the Playground Committee.
-Kristen and her husband, Kamaron, have lived in Carmel Valley for 9 years.
-They have two daughters (7 & 2), one that currently attends Tularcitos.
-In addition to her volunteer work with CVCYC, Kristen works for Pacific Grove Unified School District and is the Head Coach for swimming at Notre Dame High School.
+Kristen Rianda is a current Board member with CVCYC and wears many hats in our organization.
+She is the Vice President of Programming, the Board Secretary, Pool Committee Chair, as well as a member of the Playground Committee.
+Kristen and her husband, Kamaron, have lived in Carmel Valley since 2009.
+They have two daughters , one that currently attends Tularcitos.
+In addition to her volunteer work with CVCYC, Kristen works for Carmel Unified School District and is the Head Coach for swimming at Notre Dame High School.

 Bud, a retired US Navy pilot/meteorologist, moved to Carmel Valley with his wife in 1976.
 They raised their three children here and Bud has been actively involved in the community over the years, especially as a soccer and Little League coach.
 He was a founding board member of CASA (Community Against Substance Abuse) which later became Impact.
 Many in the community know him from his many years volunteering at the local CV Community Chapel Thrift Shop.
 His volunteerism was recognized in 2009 when he became a CV "Good Egg".
 In his many years as a board member at CVCYC he has most recently served as liaison for the Senior Lunch program and enjoys calling Bingo at the monthly events.